Zero5896/Car_price_modeling/README.md

 ## Description

-This project is about testing my Data Science and Machine Learning skills through a car dataset from Kaggle[https://www.kaggle.com/datasets/zafarali27/car-price-prediction/data].
+This project is about testing my Data Science and Machine Learning skills through a  [car dataset from Kaggle](https://www.kaggle.com/datasets/zafarali27/car-price-prediction/data).
 The main goal is to answer questions posed on Kaggle and assess how good the dataframe is and how usable it can be for users.

 ## Table of Contents